How we are working to protect Arctic people, tundra and wildlife

 The Refuge

-The Refuge, managed by the U.S. Fish and Wildlife Service, contains approximately 19 millions acres and is.
+The Refuge, managed by the U.S. Fish and Wildlife Service, contains approximately 19 millions acres.
 It lies on the traditional lands of the Gwich’in People.
 Its coastal plain, “Iizhik Gwats’an Gwandaii Goodlit” (The Sacred Place Where Life Begins), is sacred to the Gwich’in and crucial for many native wildlife species, especially the Porcupine Caribou herd that migrates thousands of miles from the Northwest Territories and the Yukon every year to birth calves.

 The Reserve